 Compound interest generally applies to capitalized interest, while interest other than capitalized interest can be either compound or simple.
 Compound interest considers the periods involved in the loan tenor, while simple interest does not do so.
 Below is a simple example to distinguish between the two:

 A loan of $10,000 at 10 percent annual simple interest to be paid over the next five years will generate interest of $5,000 per year.
 If monthly compound interest is levied and capitalized on the loan asset, the compound interest payable is $6453.
 Capitalization, in simple terms, will attach the interest payable with the principal amount.

 Some of the advantages are as follows :

 - Since companies can defer interest expenses to succeeding accounting periods, the tax purpose needs to use capitalized interest on assets

-- It provides for associating the interest expenses with assets on a cost-basis, thereby scheduling it with depreciation charges.
-This relieves the company when it is liable for higher taxes as depreciation is a non-cash charge added back.
+- It provides for associating the interest expenses with assets on a cost-basis, scheduling it with depreciation charges.
+Adding back depreciation as a non-cash charge relieves the company when it is liable for higher taxes.

 - With the benefit of capitalizing interest on assets comes the drawback of preceding the tax benefits in the period companies have loaned for raising the asset.
 This is because the interest is deferred to succeeding periods.